-We found through experimentation that if a particularly strong jump discontinuity exists in the centre cell, all four polynomial interpolants will oscillate strongly.
-This can cause relative overshoot magnitudes of 10-20% in the CCS context which is highly unacceptable in a non-oscillatory scheme.
+We found through experimentation that if a particularly strong jump discontinuity exists in the centre cell, all four WENO35 polynomial interpolants will oscillate strongly.
+This can cause relative overshoot magnitudes of 10-20%in the CCS context, which is highly unacceptable in a non-oscillatory scheme.
 This is much less severe in the WENO23 scheme as the polynomial orders are lower.
 To mitigate this effect we experimentally determined the jump severity indicators at which WENO35 oscillates unacceptably and use WENO23 instead in a hybrid fashion.
 We found that if we use WENO23 instead of WENO35 for S > 0.98, the oscillations are much better controlled without greatly affecting the accuracy of the overall WENO35 method.
 The calculation of S is very cheap, so there is no measurable computational overhead associated with this modification.

-3 Test Cases
+3. Test cases

-Four types of global spherical data are used for test cases in this study, all of them adopted from Lauritzen and Nair (2008).
-The first two test data are originally from Jones (1999) giving one smooth and one spurious harmonic function.
-The smooth function denoted Y_2^2 and the high frequency function denoted Y{32}^{16} are defined as:

-$$Y_2^2 = 2 + \cos^2 \theta' \cos\left(2\lambda'\right)$$ $$Y{32}^{16} = 2 + \sin^{16}\left(2\theta'\right) \cos\left(16\lambda'\right)$$ where (λ', θ') are the coordinates on a sphere that is rotated relative to the true sphere.
+Four types of global spherical data are used for test cases in this study, three of them adopted from Lauritzen and Nair (2008).
+The first two test data sets are originally from Jones (1999), giving one smooth and one high frequency harmonic function.
+The smooth function denoted Y_2^2 and the high-frequency function denoted Y{32}^{16} are defined as where (λ', θ') are the coordinates on a sphere that is rotated relative to the true sphere.
 This rotation is a feature provided to avoid symmetry on the grid and place the data in locations (typically the poles) that reveal errors on the grid.
 Both the Y_2^2 data and the Y{32}^{16} data have the rotated sphere's pole located at 0° longitude and 45° latitude on the true sphere.
-These are shown in Fig. 2a and Fig. 2b.
-Note that the 45° latitude rotation places the Y{32}^{16} spurious belt passing through the poles.
-The third test case data produces a vortex at both poles of a rotated sphere.
-It is defined exactly as in Lauritzen and Nair (2008) with the poles of the rotated sphere located at 0° longitude and 81° latitude.
-The vortex data is shown in Fig. 2c.
+These are shown in Figure 2(a) and (b).
+Note that the 45° latitude rotation places the Y{32}^{16} high frequency belt passing through the poles.
+The third test case data set produces a vortex at both poles of a rotated sphere.
+It is defined exactly as in Lauritzen and Nair (2008), with the poles of the rotated sphere located at 0° longitude and 81° latitude.
+The vortex data are shown in Figure 2(c).